The White House is threatening the patents of high-priced drugs developed with taxpayer dollars

 “Today, we’re taking a very important step toward ending price gouging so you don’t have to pay more for the medicine you need,” he said.

-Already, Biden has spent months boasting about the $35 cap on insulin for Medicare enrollees that he signed into law last year and a plan for government officials, for the first time, to negotiate some drug prices paid by Medicare.
+The plan could threaten future drugs, according to the pharmaceutical lobbying firm Pharmaceutical Research and Manufacturers of America, or PhRMA.

-Washington has never made such an aggressive move against the patents of drugs, a step called “march-in rights.”
-Federal agencies can do so if the federal government has invested money in the research or development of the product.
+“This would be yet another loss for American patients who rely on public-private sector collaboration to advance new treatments and cures,” PhRMA spokesperson Megan Van Etten said.

-Pharmaceutical companies have long relied on government research to develop drugs, with the most recent major breakthrough being the COVID-19 vaccines and treatments.
-U.S. taxpayers spent billions on the effort and were able, until recently, to access treatments and preventions for the virus without paying out-of-pocket for them.
+Pharmaceutical companies have long relied on government research to develop new drugs.
+The most recent major breakthrough was the development of COVID-19 vaccines.
+U.S. taxpayers invested billions of dollars in the effort and were able, until recently, to access treatments and preventions for the virus without paying out-of-pocket for them.

-While only a minority of drugs on the market relied so heavily on taxpayer dollars, the threat of a government “march-in” on patents will make many pharmaceutical companies think twice, said Jing Luo, a professor of medicine at University of Pittsburgh.
+When the public invests heavily in a private company’s drug, it’s fair to question whether they should have to pay high prices for it, said William Pierce, a former HHS official during President George W. Bush’s administration.

-“If I was a drug company that was trying to license a product that had benefited heavily from taxpayer money, I’d be very careful about how to price that product,” Luo said.
-“I wouldn’t want anyone to take my product away from me.”
+“The question becomes – what reward should there be for the taxpayers who help fund this product?”
+Pierce said.